awsdocs/amazon-cloudfront-developer-guide/doc_source/viewing-cloudfront-metrics.md

 ### Enabling additional metrics<a name="enable-metrics"></a>

-You can enable the additional metrics in the CloudFront console, with the AWS Command Line Interface \(AWS CLI\), or with the CloudFront API\.
+You can enable additional metrics in the CloudFront console, with the AWS Command Line Interface \(AWS CLI\), or with the CloudFront API\.

 #### Enabling additional metrics \(console\)<a name="enable-metrics-console"></a>